Valbona Valley

-The park borders Montenegro in the north, Gashi Nature Reserve in the east, Nikaj-Mërtur Regional Nature Park in the south and Theth National Park in the west.
-It is proposed to expand the park's boundaries and merge it with Theth and Gashi.
-Furthermore, Albania, Kosovo and Montenegro are planning to establish a transboundary national park, that will be called the Balkan Peace Park.
-The peace park would encompass Valbonë Valley along with Theth National Park, Gashi Nature Reserve, Nikaj-Mërtur Nature Park, Bjeshkët e Nemuna National Park in Kosovo and Prokletije National Park in Montenegro.

-The Albanian Alps are one of the most impressive and notable topographic features of Albania.
+The Valbona Valley (Luginës së Valbonës) is in the Albanian Alps in northern Albania.
+It is part of Alps of Albania National Park, one of the most impressive and notable topographic features of Albania.
 Being the southernmost continuation of the Dinaric Alps, it forms a section of the Alpine-Himalayan orogenic belt, which extend from the Atlantic Ocean to the Himalaya Mountains.
 The mountains are characterized by limestone and dolomite rocks and shows major karst features.
-Maja Jezercë sprawls in the west of the park and is the highest mountain of the Dinaric Alps, with an altitude of 2694 m.
+Maja Jezercë sprawls to the west of the valley and is the highest mountain of the Dinaric Alps, with an altitude of 2694 m.
 The Valbona River originate from several karst springs along the south of Maja Jezercë and the east of Valbona Pass.
 It is the largest river within the Albanian Alps and drains the entire eastern portion of the range.
 Over the past few million years, glaciers have at times covered most of the park.
 During the Würm period, the glacier of Valbona reached a total length of 9.5 kilometres.
 Nowadays, there are two very small active glaciers close to the northeastern edge of Maja Jezercë.

+The Valbona Valley and its surrounding mountains were protected as Valbona Valley National Park in 1996.
+In 2022, the park was amalgamated with Theth National Park to form Alps of Albania National Park.
+The park covered an area of 80 km2, encompassing Valbona River and its surrounding areas with mountainous terrain, alpine landscapes, glacial springs, deep depressions, various rock formations, waterfalls and the Valbona Valley with its dense coniferous and deciduous forest.
+It is characterized by its very remote areas which have a large preserved ecosystem all of which is primarily untouched with pristine quality.

 The park's remoteness and relatively small human population, combined with the great variation of ecosystems and climatic conditions favours the existence of a rich variety of flora and fauna distributed throughout the land area.
 Most of the park consists of forest, covering 89% of the overall surface area.
-Brown bears, grey wolves, lynxes, roe deers, chamoises and wild goats are the primary predatory animals in the park.
+Brown bear, grey wolf, lynx, roe deer, chamois and wild goat are the primary predatory and browsing animals in the park.
 The park's forests are characterized by the predominance of different tree species, with beech, pine and oak.
-Notably, the most important tree species used to be the norway spruce; it is one of few regions in Albania where this type can be found.
+Notably, the most important tree species used to be Norway spruce; it is one of few regions in Albania where this species can be found.

-Valbonë Valley National Park was established in accordance with Decision of Council of Ministers number 102, dated 15 January 1996 in order to preserve the natural ecosystems and landscapes along with their vegetation and biodiversity communities and habitats.
-An expansion plan to increase the park's boundaries to cover the Theth National Park and Gashi Nature Reserve is under consideration.
-With this expansion, the park will become the largest protected area not only in Albania but also in the Balkans.
+Valbona Valley National Park was established in accordance with Decision of Council of Ministers number 102, dated 15 January 1996 in order to preserve the natural ecosystems and landscapes along with their vegetation and biodiversity communities and habitats.